Azpect3120/gomon.nvim/README.md

 Pattern: *.go
 Command: go run ./main.go
 ```
-- `Pattern` should contain a list of file name patterns split with spaces
+- `Pattern` should contain a list of file name patterns split with spaces (not commas)
 - `Command` should contain the command run by the watcher when a change is detected

 **Example Configuration:**